 There is one question that sellers ask more than any other: “why are my eBay sales down?”

 One month your orders are flying in and then, all of a sudden, sales just fall off a cliff.
 You didn’t change anything on your listings, and there is no obvious cause like the time of year, changes in fashion, or the release of new products onto the market.
-This leaves sellers stumped, unsure how to react, and left hoping that their sales will pick up as quickly and inexplicably as they dropped.
+This leaves sellers stumped, unsure how to react, and left hoping that their slow eBay sales will turn around as quickly and inexplicably as they dropped.

-So why does it happen?
+So why do eBay sales slow?
 Very often sellers, at a loss for any other explanation, blame eBay, concluding that the marketplace simply doesn’t like them anymore.
 While eBay may not be deliberately sabotaging your sales, the notion that your sales are suffering because of their actions, or changes that they have made, could well be true.

 In this post, we are going to explore ten ways that eBay could be working against you, causing your sales to drop.
-These reasons are based on logic and observations about how eBay’s algorithms appears to work, but it’s important to remember that the only people who know exactly how these algorithms operate are eBay themselves.
+These reasons are based on logic and observations about how eBay’s algorithms appear to work.
+It’s important to remember that the only people who know exactly how these algorithms operate are eBay themselves.

 - 2. New competitors entered the market